Brian J. Doyle

-Brian James Doyle (born April 7, 1950) is a former Deputy Press Secretary in the United States Department of Homeland Security.
+Brian James Doyle (born April 7, 1950) is a former Deputy Press Secretary for the United States Department of Homeland Security.
 In 2006, he was indicted for seducing a 14-year-old girl, who was actually a sheriff's deputy working undercover, on the internet.
 He was arrested on April 4, 2006, at his home in Silver Spring, Maryland.
 Five months later, he pled no contest.
-On November 17, 2006, he was sentenced to five years in prison, with ten years of probation, and he was registered as a sex offender.
+On November 17, 2006, he was sentenced to five years in prison with ten years of probation, and he was registered as a sex offender.
 Doyle was incarcerated at Wakulla Correctional Institution Annex outside of Tallahassee, Florida.
 He was released from prison on January 15, 2011.